 - Representation of private equity company executive in DOJ and SEC investigations of securities fraud

-- Representation of multiple traders in DOJ and CFTC benchmark rates investigations
+- Representation of CEO of public company in DOJ and CFTC investigations of market manipulation

 - Representations of numerous executives in benchmark rates investigation